xshinhe/PSiNad/docs/installation.md

 ```bash
 make PythonInstall  # install python wrapper (optional)
 ```
-This will build python wrapper for the libPSiNad.
+This will build python wrapper for the libPSiNaD.

 4. **Run Tests (Optional)**: If unit tests are enabled:
 ```bash